NilsLeo/WNV-prediction-model/README.md

 https://github.com/benjamin-awd/WNV-Prediction

 TODOS

+- [ ] Check submission csv
-- [ ] Add Correlation matrix
+- [ ] Merge with spray?
-- [ ] remove NaNs
+- [ ] merging process?

-- [ ] Check if Determination of Missing Value Types (MNAR, MCAR, MAR) is correct? - Understand used method
-- [ ] Add Naive Bayes
+- [ ] Make sure all of code works
+– [ ] Mental "presentation" to see if it all works tommorow

+- add cross validation
 - [ ] Handle Missing VALUE Time
-- [ ] Check submission csv
-- [ ] Understand Atmospheric Pressure, etc and their respective units to ensure that the outliers arent unrealistic
 - [ ] check blackboard for  code inspiration
 - [ ] Compare with other Groups
-- [ ] In addition to using domain knowledge, use correlation matrix as reason for data selection
-- [ ] Merge with spray?